stephenafamo/bob/website/docs/query-builder/intro.md

 # Introduction

 Bob helps build SQL queries.
-It does not try to abstract away SQL, or to hide implementation, instead **Bob** adds typed handrails to the query building for a better development experience.
+It does not try to abstract away SQL or hide the underlying implementation.
+Instead **Bob** adds typed handrails to the query building for better developer experience.

 ## Principles